Paper Prototyping: The Complete Guide to Low-Fidelity UX Design in 2026

 Tips for effective paper prototype testing:

-- Assign roles — Have one person present and another play the “human computer” who simulates the product by swapping screens.
+• Assign clear roles — Have one person present and guide the session, and another play the “human computer” who simulates the product by swapping screens.

-- Rehearse — The presenter and simulator need to be in sync so the demonstration flows naturally.
+• Rehearse before testing — The presenter and simulator need to be in sync so the demonstration flows naturally and doesn’t distract participants.

-- Provide annotations — If participants inspect prototypes independently, include labels and instructions so they know where to focus.
+• Provide annotations — If participants inspect prototypes independently, include labels and instructions so they know where to focus and what actions are available.

 From Paper to Digital: Transitioning to UXPin

 Paper prototyping validates the concept.
-The next step is building something interactive that you can test with real users and share with stakeholders.
+The next step is building something interactive that you can test at higher fidelity and share with distributed stakeholders.

-UXPin offers two fast paths from paper to digital:
+UXPin offers two fast paths from paper sketches to interactive digital prototypes:

 Option 1: Build Manually with Merge Components